diyabakri/Soduku-V1.0/Readme.md

 		Press the backspace key to remove number from box Press the s key to automaticly solve the puzzle
 ```
+Note: numpad keys are also supported

 ## GAME OVER

-Upon finishing a game by filing all the numbers the player can press y for a new game or n to end the game
+Upon finishing a game by filing all the numbers the player can press "y" for a new game or "n" to end the game

 ```bash
 			 possible values: